Mattsi-Jansky/matt.si/content/blog/2024-01/llms-overpromised/index.md

 ---
 title: Large Language Models Considered Harmful
 date: 2024-02-22 00:00:00 +0000
 description: Since ChatGPT we've seen huge amounts of interest in Large Language Models, branded as "AI".
 Their overpromised claims, uncritically repeated by a naive media, have been a major source of confusion and misunderstanding.
-Let us examine what these things can actually do, what they can't, and why yet another overpromised tech industry fad is going to blow up in our faces again.
+Let us examine what these things can actually do, what they can't, and why yet another exaggerated tech industry fad may blow up in our faces again.
 img: ./mechanical-turk.jpg
 imgCaption: |
   "The Turk", Joseph Racknitz, 1789